markusmobius/go-htmldate/README.md

 So, from the table above, this port has a similar performance with the original `htmldate`.

+## Additional Notes

-Despite the impressive score, there is a little caveat: this performance test only used to measure the accuracy of publish date extraction, and **not** the modified date.
+Despite the impressive score above, there is a little caveat: the performance test is only used to measure the accuracy of publish date extraction, and **not** the modified date.
 This issue is occured in the original `htmldate` as well since we use the comparison data from there.

-With that said, if you use this package for extracting the modified date, the performance might not be as good as the table above.
+With that said, if you use this package for extracting the modified date, the performance might not be as good as the performance table above.
 However, it should be still good enough to use.

+> The weird thing is the default behavior for original `htmldate` is to extract the modified date
+> instead of the original, so ideally the performance test is done for modified date as well.
+> To be fair, collecting the modified date seems harder than collecting the original date though.

 ## License